 The below is fan-fic based in the Warhammer 40,000 universe.
 Disclaimer: This work is entirely unofficial, produced only for myself and the enjoyment of others.

 by Dan Morley

-The human gave a start.
+The human swallowed.
 Perspiration glistened on his pale, bald head.
 ‘Governor Rodriguez is dead.’
-He parted the collar of his lavish robes to reveal a medallion of office.
-‘I am Governor Atron, his replacement.
-You may sheathe your weapon.’
+Careful of the blade, he wriggled to part his lavish, indigo robes and reveal a medallion of office.
+‘I am his replacement, Governor Atron.’

-Munin released him and stepped into the flickering light.
-His matt black power armour cast an imposing silhouette.
-Atron turned and looked him up and down though his expression lacked the awe usually inspired when meeting a Space Marine.
+After regaining his composure and straightening his robes, Atron looked him up and down.
+His expression lacked the awe usually inspired when a human meets a Space Marine.
 ‘I trust you reached me with minimal difficulty.’

 Atron nodded as though not really listening.
 ‘The rioting has been going on for weeks.
 We–’